eclipse-tractusx/portal-assets/docs/user/01. Onboarding/OSPDrivenOnboarding.md

 ### Welcome Mail & First Login

 As soon as the registration process is done on your OSP side, you will receive a welcome mail, that contains information on how you can proceed.
 It will provide you with a link and information about how to log in to the dataspace.
+For the login you can use the account you're using with your OSP party already and entering your dataspace user credentials.
+In case the authentication runs on errors, please have a look at the [help](https://portal.int.demo.catena-x.net/documentation/?path=docs%2F09.+Others%28s%29%2F01.+Login.md) or contact your Onboarding Service Provider.

 ### T&Cs